- No annual or monthly fees

 Furthermore, whether this card proves to be partially- or fully-secured in your particular case, you should strive to make its APR a moot point at this stage in your credit career.
 Getting into the habit of paying your bill in full every month will save you a lot of money in both the short and long term, in addition to expediting the credit building process and providing a framework of discipline that will help you avoid the trappings that come with the higher credit lines you will be offered in the future.

-- No Foreign Transaction Fees: Like all Capital One credit cards, this Secured Mastercard does not assess a surcharge on transactions processed outside the U.S. Whether you have travel in your future or buy things online from internationally based merchants, this particular account feature will save you a lot of money.
+Like all Capital One credit cards, this Secured card does not assess a surcharge on transactions processed outside the U.S. Whether you have travel in your future or buy things online from internationally based merchants, this particular account feature will save you a lot of money.

 That’s important because credit limits impact far more than purchasing power, playing a crucial role in the credit building process as well.
 In general, the more available credit you have the better because it makes maintaining low credit utilization far easier.
 A higher credit limit may also make you appear more trustworthy to future lenders, as secured cards are indistinguishable from unsecured cards when listed on credit reports and anyone reading your file will thus have no idea how much of your available credit has been prepaid.

 It’s always good to have options, especially when your finances are on the line.
-With that in mind, here’s a quick look at how the Capital One® Secured Mastercard® stacks up against some top competitors, including both secured and unsecured offers for people with bad credit.
+With that in mind, here’s a quick look at how the Capital One Platinum Secured Credit Card stacks up against some top competitors, including both secured and unsecured offers for people with bad credit